dk-moon/DeepVoiceClassifier/Readme.md

 ### Project Overview

-- The proliferation of deep learning and audio synthesis technologies has led to the creation of highly realistic artificial voices, known as deep fake voices.
-These synthetic voices, which can closely mimic real human speech, pose significant challenges in areas like security, authentication, and media integrity.
-The need to effectively distinguish between authentic human voices and deep fake voices is more critical than ever.
+- The proliferation of deep learning and audio synthesis technologies has made the creation of highly realistic synthetic voices, i.e., deepfake voices, possible.
+These synthetic voices can closely mimic real human voices, presenting significant challenges in fields such as security, authentication, and media integrity.
+Therefore, it is crucial to effectively distinguish between genuine human voices and deepfake voices.

 ### Project Objectives

-- The primary goal of this project is to develop an accurate and reliable classifier capable of detecting deep fake voices.
-To achieve this, we will harness advanced machine learning techniques and leverage the capabilities of the Vision Transformer (ViT) model.
-By converting audio signals into mel-spectrogram images, we can apply sophisticated visual classification methods to identify and differentiate between real and fake voices.
+- The primary objective of this project is to develop an accurate and reliable classifier capable of detecting deepfake voices.
+To achieve this, we will utilize advanced machine learning techniques.
+By converting audio signals into mel-spectrogram images and applying sophisticated visual classification methods, we aim to identify and differentiate between real and fake voices.

-### Key Steps in the Project
+### Key Project Steps

-1. Library Import:
+1. **Library Invocation**:

-    - Import necessary libraries such as numpy, pandas, torch, torchaudio, matplotlib, tensorflow, and any others required for processing audio and training the model.
+    - Invoke libraries such as numpy, pandas, torch, torchaudio, matplotlib, and tensorflow required for audio processing and model training.

-2. Load and Process WAV File:
+2. **Loading and Processing WAV Files**:

-    - Load your audio data in WAV formar using torchaudio for consistency and preprocesing.
+    - Use torchaudio to load audio data, ensuring consistency and preprocessing.

-3. Audio Splitting and Noise Reduction:
+3. **Audio Segmentation and Noise Removal**:

-    - Use an audio separation model to separate human voice from background noise, enhancing the clarity of the audio data.
+    - Employ audio separation models to isolate human voices from background noise, enhancing the clarity of audio data.

-4. Segment Audio into 1-Second Intervals:
+4. **Segmenting Audio into 1-Second Intervals**:

-    - Divide the cleaned audio data into 1-second segments for detailed analysis and feature extraction.
+    - Split the cleaned audio data into 1-second intervals for precise analysis and feature extraction.

-5. Convert Segments to Mel-Spectrograms:
+5. **Converting Segmented Audio to Mel-Spectrograms**:

     - Convert each 1-second audio segment into a mel-spectrogram using torchaudio.

-6. Vision Transformer (ViT) Configuration and Training:
+6. **Setting up and Training Vision Transformer (ViT)**:

-    - Prepare and train the Vision Transformer model using the mel-spectrograms as input data.
+    - Use mel-spectrograms as input data to prepare and train the FastViT model.

-7. Model Evaluation:
+7. **Model Evaluation**:

-    - Evaluate the trained model using validation or test data to check its performance.
+    - Evaluate the performance of the trained model using validation or test data.

-8. Model Deployment in ONNX Format:
+8. **Deploying the Model in ONNX Format**:

-    - Convert the trained model to ONNX format for deployment.
+    - Convert and deploy the trained model in ONNX format.

 ### Inference

- 1. Load WAV or MP3 Voice Data:
+1. **Loading WAV or MP3 Voice Data**:

-    - Load the audio data you want to classify using torchaudio.
-This step ensures that the audio data is in a format suitable for further processing.
+    - Load the audio data to be classified using torchaudio.
+This step ensures that the audio data is in a suitable format for further processing.

- 2. Convert Audio Data to Mel-Spectrogram Image:
+2. **Converting Audio Data to Mel-Spectrogram Images**:

-    - Transform the audio data into a mel-spectrogram image.
-This involves segmenting the audio if necessary and then applying the mel-spectrogram transformation.
+    - If necessary, split the audio and then apply mel-spectrogram conversion to transform the audio data into mel-spectrogram images.

- 3. Input Mel-Spectrogram Image to Model:
+3. **Inputting Mel-Spectrogram Images to the Model**:

-    - Pass the mel-spectrogram image into the trained Vision Transformer (ViT) model.
-The mel-spectrograms need to be resized and possibly normalized to match the input requirements of the ViT model.
+    - Input the mel-spectrogram images into the trained ViT model.
+The mel-spectrograms need to be resized and normalized to meet the input requirements of the ViT model.

- 4. Predict Class:
+4. **Class Prediction**:

     - Use the model to predict the class of each mel-spectrogram segment.
-The model will output the probability or class indicating whether the voice is a deep fake or a real human voice.
+The model outputs the probability or class indicating whether the voice is a deepfake or a real human voice.

-## Introduce DeepVoiceClassifier Flow

-### Abstract
+### Introduction to DeepVoiceClassifier Workflow

+#### Summary

-The objective of this project is to detect deep fake voices using the FastViT model.
-By converting audio data into mel-spectrogram images, we can leverage the FastViT model’s capabilities to distinguish between real human voices and deep fake voices.
-This approach is designed to enhance the accuracy and efficiency of deep fake voice detection.
+- The objective of this project is to detect deepfake voices using the Vision Transformer (ViT) model.
+By converting audio data into mel-spectrogram images, we leverage the capabilities of the ViT model to distinguish between real human voices and deepfake voices.
+This approach is designed to enhance the accuracy and efficiency of deepfake voice detection.

-### Introduction
+#### Introduction

-With the increasing prevalence of deep fake technology, detecting artificially generated voices has become crucial.
-This project aims to address this challenge by utilizing the FastViT model, a variant of Vision Transformers (ViTs), optimized for speed and performance.
-By transforming audio signals into mel-spectrogram images, we can effectively apply visual classification techniques to the audio domain.
+- The proliferation of deepfake technology has made it essential to detect artificially generated voices.
+This project aims to address this issue by utilizing the Vision Transformer (ViT) model, which is optimized for speed and performance.
+By converting audio signals into mel-spectrogram images, we can effectively apply visual classification techniques to the audio domain.

-### Related Work
+#### Related Research

-Previous studies have explored various methods for deep fake voice detection, including traditional machine learning algorithms, convolutional neural networks (CNNs), and recurrent neural networks (RNNs).
-This project builds upon these foundations by leveraging the advanced capabilities of FastViT, which has shown promise in image classification tasks due to its efficient architecture and high accuracy.
+- Previous studies have explored various methods for deepfake voice detection, including traditional machine learning algorithms, convolutional neural networks (CNNs), and recurrent neural networks (RNNs).
+This project builds on these foundations by leveraging the advanced features of ViT, known for its efficient architecture and high accuracy in image classification tasks.

-### DeepVoiceClassifier
+#### DeepVoiceClassifier

-The core of our approach involves the following steps:
+The key steps of our approach are as follows:

-1. Feature Extraction:
+1. **Feature Extraction**:

-    • Audio signals are divided into 1-second segments and converted into mel-spectrogram images.
+    - Segment audio signals into 1-second intervals and convert them into mel-spectrogram images.

-2. Model Architecture:
+2. **Model Architecture**:

-    • The FastViT model is employed for its efficiency in handling visual data, adapted here for mel-spectrogram images.
+    - Utilize the ViT model to process mel-spectrogram images.

-3. Training:
+3. **Training**:

-    • The model is trained on a labeled dataset comprising both real human voices and deep fake voices.
+    - Train the model with a labeled dataset consisting of real human voices and deepfake voices.

-4. Inference:
+4. **Inference**:

-    • The trained model is used to classify new audio samples, providing predictions on whether they are real or fake.
+    - Use the trained model to classify new audio samples, providing predictions on whether they are real or fake.

-### Experiment
+#### Experiments

-To validate our approach, we conducted experiments using a dataset of labeled audio samples.
-The dataset includes both genuine human voices and deep fake voices generated using state-of-the-art synthesis techniques.
-We divided the dataset into training and test sets, trained the FastViT model, and evaluated its performance using standard metrics such as accuracy, precision, recall, and F1-score.
+- To validate our approach, we conducted experiments using a labeled dataset of audio samples.
+The dataset includes real human voices and deepfake voices generated using the latest synthesis technologies.
+We split the dataset into training and testing sets, trained the ViT model, and evaluated its performance using standard metrics such as accuracy, precision, recall, and F1-score.

+  - Accuracy for 1-minute voice segments:

+        - ViT : 98.8% ACC

+        - FastViT : 98.8% ACC

+        - Shallow CNN : 96.2% ACC

+        - ResNet : 95.8% ACC

+    - Inference speed for 1-minute voice segments:

+      - ViT : 5s

+      - FastViT : 8s

+      - Shallow CNN : 11s

+      - ResNet : 8s

-### Conclusion
+#### Conclusion

-Our experiments demonstrate that the FastViT model, when applied to mel-spectrogram images, achieves high accuracy in detecting deep fake voices.
-This approach offers a robust solution for real-time deep fake voice detection, with potential applications in security, authentication, and media verification.
-Future work may involve further optimization of the model and exploration of additional features to enhance detection capabilities.
-By leveraging FastViT, a cutting-edge model from Apple’s recent research, we aim to set a new standard in the field of deep fake voice detection.
+- Our experiments demonstrate that the ViT model, when applied to mel-spectrogram images, achieves high accuracy in detecting deepfake voices.
+This approach offers a robust solution for real-time deepfake voice detection, with potential applications in security, authentication, and media verification.
+Future work may include further optimization of the model and exploration of additional features to enhance detection capabilities.
+By leveraging the advanced Vision Transformer model, we aim to set a new standard in the field of deepfake voice detection.